Updated July 10, 2023

 Let us see an example using the percent of sales method.

 Company ABC produces stationery items.
-As notebooks are their prominent product, they want to forecast the next year’s sales for it.
+As notebooks are their prominent product, they want to forecast the next year’s sales.
 The given data is,

 Sales for year 2020 = $300,000;